hashicorp/terraform-provider-aws/website/docs/r/medialive_channel.html.markdown

 * `check_digit` - (Required) Check digit string for the watermark.
 * `sid` - (Required) The Nielsen Source ID to include in the watermark.
+* `timezone` - (Optional) Choose the timezone for the time stamps in the watermark.
+If not provided, the timestamps will be in Coordinated Universal Time (UTC).

 ### Output Groups